 But it's Welch's "Hypnotized" that caught fans' ears.
 Originally written as a raw blues, but later rearranged as a dream-like pop song, the cut's shuffling rhythm and smooth guitars are hard to resist.
 It not only netted the band some well-deserved FM airplay, the song remained in Fleetwood Mac's live sets after Bob Welch left.
 "I was reading about, as the lyric says, 'a place down in Mexico where man can fly over mountains and hills,'" Welch is quoted in Fleetwood's book.
 "One night I had a vivid dream that a UFO piloted by a Navajo shaman landed on out overgrown grass tennis court one moonlit night.
 That was the feeling that went into 'Hypnotized.'"

-Other LP highlights include the Welch-penned but McVie-sung “Keep on Going,” and “Miles Away,” a grooving Welch rocker.
-A cover of the Yardbirds hit “For Your Love” was a late addition to the album, but it’s given enough of a Fleetwood Mac stamp to fit onto Mystery to Me.
-McVie’s “Why” ends the album on a haunting and beautiful note, with some fine slide-guitar work by Weston, who would soon be ousted from the band because of his extracurricular activities with Fleetwood’s wife.
+Other highlights from this October 1973 release include the Welch-penned but McVie-sung "Keep on Going," and "Miles Away," a grooving Welch rocker.
+A cover of the Yardbirds hit "For Your Love" was a late addition to the album, but it's given enough of a Fleetwood Mac stamp to fit onto Mystery to Me.
+McVie's "Why" ends the album on a haunting and beautiful note, with some fine slide-guitar work by Weston, who would soon be ousted from the band because of his extracurricular activities with Fleetwood's wife.

 And you thought the group's internal drama started when Buckingham and Nicks joined?